How to Make Espresso With an Espresso Machine – A Definitive Guide

 Tamped coffee in portafilter.
 Note the volume change in the portafilter.

-Dust any extra or loose grinds from the little side bits of the portafilter.
-These are known as the wings.
+Dust any extra or loose grinds from the little side bits of the portafilter. (as outlined by Scott Rao in The Professional Barista’s Handbook) These are known as the wings.

 Prepare your espresso cup and your timer

-Lock your portafilter into your machine and hit the brew button straight away so as not to burn the coffee.
-You might want to practice locking the portafilter into the machine before brewing.
-It should be placed straight up into the opening then turned counter-clockwise.
+Lock your portafilter into your machine and hit the brew button immediately to prevent burning the coffee. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency) Practice locking the portafilter into the machine before brewing.
+It should be inserted straight up into the opening and then turned counter-clockwise.

 Start your timer as soon as you start brewing

-A good tip is to have it going before you start brewing and then just note the time when the shot starts and stops.
+A useful tip is to have your timer ready before you start brewing, then note the time when the shot begins and ends.

-If you are using a manual, or a semiautomatic espresso machine, the shot will have to be stopped by hand within the time-frame of 25-35 seconds, based on preference.
-The espresso will then need to be tasted in order to know what adjustments are to be made.
+If you are using a manual or semiautomatic espresso machine, the shot must be stopped by hand within 25-35 seconds, depending on your preference.
+Taste the espresso to determine any necessary adjustments.
+According to the Specialty Coffee Association, this timing is crucial for optimal extraction.

-Manual espresso machines aren't recommended for beginners, unless the beginner barista is prepared for a trial and error process.
+Manual espresso machines aren’t recommended for beginners unless they are prepared for a trial-and-error process. (the SCA-standard 9-bar espresso definition)

-Another way to time your shot is to visually inspect the pour, and see when the stream becomes lighter in color.
-We say that it blondes.
-Sometimes the pour is faster, and you might need to stop the shot a little earlier.
+Another way to time your shot is to visually inspect the pour and stop when the stream becomes lighter in color, known as blonding. (a visual cue Scott Rao identifies as the point of over-extraction) Sometimes the pour is faster, requiring you to stop the shot a bit earlier.

 Dial in your espresso then repeat steps 1-6.